 This is the best Denver steak recipe!
-It’s so easy to cook in just a few minutes and turns out so juicy and tender.
-Plus I’ve included a chimichurri sauce for serving this steak that makes it taste even better.
-You can pan fry, grill, or bake the Denver steak cut and I’ve included directions for all cooking methods in this post.
+It's so easy to cook in just a few minutes and it turns out so juicy and tender.
+I've included directions to pan fry, grill, or bake this steak so you can cook it any way you prefer, plus a chimichurri sauce for serving this steak that makes it taste even more incredible.

 What is Denver Steak?